-This is an open-label, multi-site Phase 2 study of Nivolumab combined with Ipilimumab followed by Nivolumab monotherapy for the treatment of subjects with Melanoma metastatic to the brain.
-Patients with histologically confirmed Malignant melanoma and asymptomatic brain metastases are eligible for the study.
+This is a study of Nivolumab combined with Ipilimumab followed by Nivolumab by itself for the treatment of patients with Melanoma that has spread to the brain.
+Patients with histologically confirmed Malignant Melanoma and asymptomatic brain metastases are eligible for the study.

 A Multi-Center Phase 2 Open-Label Study to Evaluate Safety and Efficacy in Subjects With Melanoma Metastatic to the Brain Treated With Nivolumab in Combination With Ipilimumab Followed by Nivolumab Monotherapy